-6. City Facility Energy Efficiency and Decarbonization Upgrades future cost savings.
-Research funding options for any cost-efficient and energy saving projects.
+6. City Facility Energy Efficiency and Decarbonization Upgrades

 Summary: There is an opportunity for City facilities to lower energy usage through the installation of more energy efficient lighting, HVAC systems, new windows and potentially installing photovoltaics and/or battery storage systems.
 There are also potentially some funding mechanisms available to fund these sorts of projects.